janpeuker/awesome-tech-roles/README.md

 - [Exploratory Testing](http://kaner.com/?p=46) - For historic reference, Cem Kaner&apos;s classic definition of exploratory testing.
 - [How to review as a junior engineer](https://medium.com/pinterest-engineering/how-to-review-code-as-a-junior-developer-10ffb7846958) - Code reviews go into explorative testing.
 - [I test in Prod](https://increment.com/testing/i-test-in-production/) - Charity Majors in Increment #10 sporting her famous observability manifesto.
+- [Reinforcement Learning from Human Feedback](https://huyenchip.com/2023/05/02/rlhf.html) - As we list prompt engineering under Design, we list finetuning AI models under QA, as it's typically an aspect of AI Engineer work that improves accuracy to a baseline.
 - [Rethinking Software Testing: Perspectives from the world of Hardware](https://software.rajivprab.com/2019/04/28/rethinking-software-testing-perspectives-from-the-world-of-hardware/) - (For comparison) Opinion piece but good insight for more hardware-focused tech roles.
 - [TDD is dead.
 Long live testing.](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) - For historic reference, famous rant by DHH on TDD.
 - [Testing Microservices, the sane way](https://copyconstruct.medium.com/testing-microservices-the-sane-way-9bb31d158c16) - Cindy Sridharan&apos;s instant classic overarching framework of testing approaches explaining how QA testers fit in with automation.